 Eastern Oregon: Anthony Lakes

-Anthony Lakes Mountain Resort in Eastern Oregon opens for summer operations July 2 with Summer at the Starbottle — enjoy the deck at the resort’s Starbottle Saloon, a family-friendly restaurant that offers fresh, locally sourced food with spectacular views at 7,100 feet along the Elkhorn Scenic Byway.
+Anthony Lakes Mountain Resort in Eastern Oregon aims to open for summer operations in early July with Summer at the Starbottle — enjoy the deck at the resort’s Starbottle Saloon, a family-friendly restaurant that offers fresh, locally sourced food with spectacular views at 7,100 feet along the Elkhorn Scenic Byway.
 Located in North Powder (between La Grande and Baker City), the resort’s rugged terrain and accessible trail system make it a hotspot for mountain biking, with more than 8 miles of singletrack following the Nordic ski corridors.
 The Broadway Flow Trail is 3 miles of sloping downhill and banked turns.
 If you don’t want to leave this picturesque place at night, book a summer yurt or secure your spot at more than a half-dozen campgrounds and rental cabins.